41 “I do not receive honor from men. 42 But I know you, that you do not have the love of God in you.

 But [strong contrast] I know you,

-In contrast to Jesus’ absence of need for personal praise, the Jews, on the other hand, seek the praise of men.
+In contrast to Jesus’ absence of need for personal praise, the Jews on the other hand sought the praise of men.

 that you do not have the love of God in you.

-The leaders of Jesus day did not experientially love God although they claimed to love Him.
+The leaders of Jesus’ day did not experientially love God although they claimed to love Him.
 True love for God should motivate people to find the Messiah in the Bible.
-However, Jesus scathingly rebuked them because they did not study the Word with pure hearts.
-They love themselves rather than God.
+However, Jesus’ scathing remarks rebuked them because they did not study the Word with pure hearts.
+They loved themselves rather than God.